 Make certain everyone in your party is familiar with the emergency features of the unit, the location of exits and the location and operation of fire extinguishers.
+"It is recommended that a fire drill be conducted on a regular basis to ensure this knowledge."
 A chemical fire extinguisher has been furnished with your unit.
 Check it regularly to be sure it is ready for emergency use.
 Immediately replace a fire extinguisher that is discharged or partially discharged.
 Fire extinguishers are located directly inside the front entrance door on either a cabinet or on the sidewall.